qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/.github/ISSUE_TEMPLATE/1_issue.md

 ---
 name: 📖 Website
-about: Report problems about the Website only.
+about: Report problems about the Website only (https://qgis.org).

 ---